-By calculating a concentration of fecal coliform for every percentile point based on the data set, it is possible to determine a curve that represents the percentile Madisong of the data set.
+By calculating a concentration of fecal coliform for every percentile point based on the data set, it is possible to determine a curve that represents the percentile ranking of the data set.
 Once the 90th percentile of the data set has been determined, it may be compared to the standard of 400 counts per 100 ml.
-If the 90th percentile of the data is greater than 400, then the data violates the criteria and the stream will be considered impaired.
+If the 90th percentile of the data is greater than 400, then the stream will be considered impaired.
 This can be used not only to assess actual water quality data, but also computer generated daily average model results.
 Actual water quality data will typically have 5 or 6 values in the data set, and computer generated model results would have 30 daily values.